TrenMA/trenma.github.io/_pages/about.md

 I am Tren Ma, an Assistant Professor in Finance at the University of Nottingham.
 I have a background in Mathematics (BSc and MEd) from Hanoi National University of Education and Economics (MRes and PhD) from the University of Glasgow.
 {: style="text-align: justify"}

-My research lies at the intersection of finance, economics, and data science, with particular interests in:
+My research lies at the intersection of finance, economics, and data science, with particular interests in:{: style="text-align: justify"}
 * financial economics
 * financial econometrics
 * empirical asset pricing
 * international finance
 * mutual fund and hedge fund
 * machine learning in finance.
-{: style="text-align: justify"}

 ---